apathetic/apathetic-v3/src/content/posts/2021-01-10-overflowing-menus.md

 The approach in the first version uses a CSS var to dynamically set a margin on the containing nav element, which is equal to the width of the `more` overflow toggle.
 This way, the overflow toggle is able to sit in the free space created, floating at the edge of the parent element.
 Then, when any items intersect (i.e. any element is less that 100% contained), we toggle `isOverflowing` to true and use it to 1) show the overflow dropdown and 2) add a right-margin equal to the width of the dropdown.

 The example with two IntersectionObservers foregoes this approach, though, using a constant negative `rootMargin` on one of the observers instead.
-The first observer detects intersections on the left edge of the dropdown, while the second detects the right edge. `isShrinking` is true when the intersection occured on the left edge, meaning the viewport is "shrinking".
-If the intersection ratio(s) of the element is < 1 it means we've crossed the right edge of the element heading leftwards (ie. element is not 100% contained); else, it'd be 1 (ie. element is 100% contained).  <!-- xxx a diagram here xxx. -->  We'd then need a special provision (only!) for the last item in the list when the viewport is expanding rightwards, as the left edge won't trigger at the correct time.
-So, we use `isOverflowing == isShriking` as a trick on the first observer, as they'll both be false in this instance.
-Otherwse just `isShrinking` would have sufficed.
+The _offset-adjusted_ observer detects intersections offset by the `more` button width and is used to manage the display of nav items (as before), while the _non-offset_ one is used to simply activate / deactivate the overflow dropdown at the correct time.
+For this, an `isIntersecting` variable tracks when a nav item is intersecting, which, when used in tandem with the `isOverFlow` variable, can be used to activate the `more` dropdown accordingly.
+We use `isOverflowing == isIntersecting` as a trick for when to turn it on (both true) and off (both false).

 ## Demos